alexfritsch10/dsp-cli/README.md

-Basic Python CLI for the FReD Infrastructure
+Basic Python CLI for configuring the FReD Infrastructure